galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### Lift

-This subsystem control our lift.
+This subsystem control our lifter.
-It's includes a DcMotor with an encoder and a limit switch to reset the lift height.
+It's includes a DcMotor with an encoder and a limit switch to reset the lifter height.

 ### Arm